How to Play Codenames Rules

 - The team’s Spymaster gives clues

-- Rest of the team guess the codenames to uncover
+- Team’s field operatives guess the codenames to uncover

 Spymaster Gives a Clue

-- Spymaster selects the codenames for their team to uncover
+- Spymaster selects the codenames he/she would like the field operatives to uncover

-- Teammates discuss and make a guess by touching one of the codenames
+- Teammates discuss the clue and guess by touching one of the codenames on the table

-- If team’s agent is uncovered, the Spymaster covers the codename with team’s agent card and they continue guessing until they uncover all codenames related to the clue
+- If it uncovers an agent belonging to the team, they continue guessing until they uncover all codenames related to the clue

-- Team’s turn ends if any of the guesses are wrong
+- The turn is passed to the next team if any of the guesses are wrong

 - The clue must be about the meaning of the words